Is a Correction Looming Ahead for SOS Limited (SOS)

 SOS’s Market Performance

-SOS stocks went up by 4.67% for the week, with a monthly drop of -16.16% and a quarterly performance of -52.16%, while its annual performance rate touched -94.39%.
-The volatility ratio for the week stands at 7.40% while the volatility levels for the past 30 days are set at 9.68% for SOS Limited.
-The simple moving average for the period of the last 20 days is 3.72% for SOS stocks with a simple moving average of -67.88% for the last 200 days.
+SOS stocks went up by 37.22% for the week, with a monthly jump of 17.36% and a quarterly performance of -27.03%, while its annual performance rate touched -90.65%.
+The volatility ratio for the week stands at 19.19% while the volatility levels for the past 30 days are set at 12.31% for SOS Limited.
+The simple moving average for the period of the last 20 days is 32.42% for SOS stocks with a simple moving average of -57.90% for the last 200 days.

-During the last 5 trading sessions, SOS rose by +4.67%, which changed the moving average for the period of 200-days by -82.54% in comparison to the 20-day moving average, which settled at $0.6872.
-In addition, SOS Limited saw -12.72% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SOS rose by +37.22%, which changed the moving average for the period of 200-days by -76.78% in comparison to the 20-day moving average, which settled at $0.7053.
+In addition, SOS Limited saw 11.82% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for SOS